Herniated disk

 Overview

-A herniated disk refers to a problem with one of the rubbery cushions, called disks, that sit between the bones that stack to make the spine.
+A herniated disk happens when one of the soft, rubbery cushions between the bones in your spine gets damaged.
+These cushions are called disks.
+They sit between the bones that stack to make the spine.
 These bones are called vertebrae.

-A spinal disk has a soft, jellylike center called a nucleus.
-The nucleus is encased in a tougher, rubbery exterior, known as the annulus.
-A herniated disk occurs when some of the nucleus pushes out through a tear in the annulus.
-A herniated disk is sometimes called a slipped disk or a ruptured disk.
+Each disk has a soft, jelly-like center, called the nucleus, and a tougher outer layer, called the annulus.
+A herniated disk happens when part of the soft center pushes out through a tear in the outer layer.
+You also may hear this called a slipped or ruptured disk.

-A herniated disk, which can occur in any part of the spine, most often occurs in the lower back.
-Depending on where the herniated disk is, it can result in pain, numbness or weakness in an arm or a leg.
+A herniated disk can happen in any part of the spine, but it is most common in the lower back.
+It can cause pain, numbness or weakness in an arm or leg, depending on where the herniated disk is.

 Symptoms

-Most herniated disks occur in the lower back, but they also can occur in the neck.
-Symptoms depend on where the disk is sitting and whether the disk is pressing on a nerve.
-Herniated disks often affect one side of the body.
+A herniated disk typically happens in the lower back, but it also can happen in the neck.
+Symptoms depend on where the disk is and whether it's pressing on a nearby nerve.
+Most of the time, a herniated disk affects just one side of the body.

-• Arm or leg pain.
-If your herniated disk is in your lower back, you'll typically feel pain in your lower back, buttocks, thigh and calf.
-You might have pain in part of your foot as well.
+Arm or leg pain.
+A herniated disk in the lower back may cause pain in the lower back, buttocks, thigh and calf.
+It may cause pain in the foot as well.

-• Numbness or tingling.
-People who have herniated disks often have radiating numbness or tingling in the body part served by the affected nerves.
+- Numbness or tingling.
+A herniated disk may cause radiating numbness or tingling in the area of the body affected by the irritated nerve.

 When to see a doctor

-Seek medical care if your neck or back pain travels down your arm or leg, or if you also have numbness, tingling or weakness.
+Call your healthcare professional if pain in your neck or back spreads to your arm or leg.
+Call if you have numbness, tingling or weakness.

 Causes

-Most people can't pinpoint the cause of their herniated disk.
-Sometimes, using the back muscles instead of the leg and thigh muscles to lift heavy objects can lead to a herniated disk.
+Most of the time, people don't know what caused their herniated disk.
+Sometimes, lifting heavy things using your back muscles instead of your leg and thigh muscles can lead to a herniated disk.
 Twisting and turning while lifting also can cause a herniated disk.
-Rarely, a traumatic event such as a fall or a blow to the back is the cause.
+In rare cases, a fall or a hit to the back can be the cause.

 Risk factors

-• Weight.
-Excess body weight causes extra stress on the disks in the lower back.
+- Extra body weight.
+Carrying too much weight puts extra stress on the disks in the lower back.

-• Occupation.
-People with physically demanding jobs have a greater risk of back problems.
-Repetitive lifting, pulling, pushing, bending sideways and twisting also can increase the risk of a herniated disk.
+- Physically demanding work.
+Jobs that involve lifting, pulling, pushing, bending or twisting increase the risk of a herniated disk.

 Complications